top of page

 The surprising truth about non-verbal communication.

-1. Being more aware of our own body language to communicate more effectively
+1. Being more aware of our own body language to communicate more effectively.

-2. Getting a better understanding of others through body language
+2. Getting a better understanding of others through body language.

 By improving your understanding of body language, observing how your body conveys messages, and recognising how your moods and emotions are reflected in your gestures and expressions, you will already experience better relationships.
-The point of knowing body language is for you to become aware of the non-verbal communication, both your own and others’.
+The point of knowing body language is for you to become aware of non-verbal communication, both your own and others’.

 The link between body language and emotions